Should we speak LOUDER to deaf people?

 When a deaf person is asked if they 'can hear', they probably say that they can, because they are aware that speech or music is going on.
 That sort of 'hearing' is not the same as understanding what is being said.

-Deaf people tend to 'hear' the speech as a jumble of incoherent words, as if it were a foreign language.
+People with hearing loss tend to 'hear' the speech as a jumble of incoherent words, as if it were a foreign language.
 This is because speakers all too often 'swallow' the beginnings and ends of words (the consonants), i.e. say them at a much lower volume.
 Then all that is 'heard' are the middles of the words (the vowels) which are highly ambiguous because so many different words have the same vowel sounds and speakers with different regional accents pronounce their vowel sounds differently.

 How to be understood by a deaf person without shouting